eregs/eregs.github.io/_pages/introduction.md

 ### The Code of Federal Regulations contains “titles”

-The Code of Federal Regulations is broken into numeric “titles”, which each describe one subject area (such as “Domestic Security” or “Banks and Banking”).
-Agencies will most likely only cover one title.
-(1-50 is usually written in Roman numerals.)
+The Code of Federal Regulations is broken into 50 numbered “titles”, which each describe one broad subject area.
+For example, Title 6 is “Domestic Security” and Title 12 is “Banks and Banking”.
+Each agency usually only covers one title.
+The title numbers are often written with Roman numerals (as in "Title XXVII").

 ### Each title contains “parts” (“regulations”)